Smartling/SmartlingHelp/_articles/linguistic-assets/translation-memory.md

 * Manage/Export a Translation Memory.

-**Import**
+## Import

 You can import translations in TMX format to Smartling.
 TMX files must follow the TMX standard.
 The specifications appear [here](https://www.gala-global.org/tmx-14b).
-In addition to the TMX standard, the file must contain a &lt;header&gt; tag with *srclang* and *datatype* attributes/values:
+In addition to the TMX standard, the file must contain a `<header>` tag with `srclang` and `datatype` attributes/values:

 &lt;header
 <br>&nbsp; &nbsp; srclang="EN-GB"